 Components: <Entity Identifier (ST)> ^ <Namespace ID (IS)> ^ <Universal ID (ST)> ^ <Universal ID Type (ID)>

-Definition: This field identifies the laboratory accession (see section 13.1.3, "").
+Definition: This field identifies the laboratory accession (see section 13.1.3, "Glossary").
 This identifier is assigned by the information system of the laboratory performing the tests.

 An accession identifier can refer to more than one container.
 A Container Identifier (see below) is a Unique Identifier for that container.